 If you’re feeling a little frustrated with the current state of your social media strategies, consider picking up Olivier Blanchard’s exhaustive guide on all things social.
 From strategizing and planning to day-to-day management and optimization, this book gives you all the information you need to adhere to social media best practices and start turning around tangible ROI.

 For the numbers-averse out there, don’t worry, because analytics expert Chuck Hemann has crafted an in-depth – yet approachable – walkthrough on incorporating data into your digital marketing strategy.
-Hemann’s book is intended for newcomers and data-savvy marketers alike, so if you feel like your efforts could be a little more data-driven, give this one a read.
+Hemann’s book is intended for newcomers and data-savvy marketers alike, so if you feel like your marketing efforts could be a little more data-driven, give this one a read.

 4. SEO 2019: Learn Search Engine Optimization With Smart Internet Marketing Strategies – Adam Clarke